What have we done?

 The CSNAT is an evidence-based and comprehensive measure of carer support needs, intended for use within end-of-life care.
 It was developed in response to an absence of any tool which enabled carers’ support needs to be directly identified and addressed.

 The CSNAT is designed to be used alongside The CSNAT Approach that guides the assessment and follow-up process.
 Those seeking to use the CSNAT in practice are required to take part in The CSNAT Approach training and apply for a licence, both of these are provided at no cost.

 To date the CSNAT research team has trained practitioners in 117 organisations in the UK.
 Training has also been provided for people from Canada, Australia, Austria, Denmark, Netherlands, Switzerland, Sweden and the USA, with further training planned in Portugal and Norway.

 Why is it important?

-However, the model of delivery is unsustainable and limits the scaling up of CSNAT across the wider NHS and to other international healthcare organisations.
-For instance, the tool has been licensed in 12 countries outside of the UK, but no training has been provided.
-The development of an online platform to replace the face-to-face training will enable the spread of CSNAT training nationally and internationally.
+The development of an online platform to replace the face-to-face training has enabled the spread of CSNAT training nationally and internationally.
 Potentially, it will also provide the medium to host future CSNAT developments regarding differing disease typologies.

 Who are we working with?